m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 ### Signal/Interrupt Similarities

-Both signals and interrupts have a unique identifier whose values depends on the hardware or operating system.
+Both signals and interrupts have a unique identifier whose values depend on the hardware or operating system.

 Both interrupts and signals can be **masked**.
 An interrupt can be masked on a per-CPU basis and a signal can be masked on a per-process basis.
 A mask is used to disable or delay the notification of an incoming interrupt or signal.